AdityaKashyap423/LwLLDatasetAPI/README.md

 	python LwLLDataAPI.py --secret SECRET_KEY --mode training_data_new --data_folder DATA_FOLDER --save_path SAVE_PATH

-This should create two files *train.npy* and *test.npy* in the SAVE_PATH folder
+This should create three files (*arabic.train,english.train,arabic.test*) in the SAVE_PATH folder
-	* *train.npy*: This is a dictionary object saved using numpy, that also contains metadata.
-Each training instance contains an id, the english sentence and the arabic translation
-	* *test.npy*: This is a dictionary object saved using numpy.
-Each test instance contains an id along with an arabic sentence

-Look at the function *load_file_example()* to get a better understanding of these files

 ## Step 3: Create Prediction File and Submit it

-First, create the prediction file according to the required format (see the *create_sample_pred_file()* function to get a better understanding)
+First, create the prediction file (*english.test*) with one prediction per line

 Next, submit the prediction file using the following command: